 Quite literally, facial capture transforms analog data (an individual’s physical facial structure and features) into digital information (data) specific to that person.
 This allows the AI system to quickly associate a given individual’s presence with their collected biometric data.

-For these reasons, facial capture is critical to helping a facial recognition system work effectively.
+For these reasons, facial capture is critical to helping a facial matching system work effectively.
 Without a process to transform this analog data into digital information, it would not be possible for the AI to recall specific faces, or to quickly build digital profiles for each individual customer based on their facial features.

 While an advanced facial detection may be able to discern human faces in images and videos, and advanced facial capture is able to transform that biometric data into digital data, there still exists a gap between “gathering” that information and “associating” that information with an individual player’s biometric profile.